Skip to content

 Measure what matters.
 Vanity metrics feel good, but they don’t pay the bills.
 Focus on metrics that directly connect to revenue – conversion rates, customer acquisition cost, lifetime value.

 Speed over perfection.
 A good campaign launched today beats a perfect campaign launched next month.
-You can always optimise based on real performance data.
+You can always optimise based on live marketing data.

 How to actually do this